decentraland/old-documentation/_posts/general/2020-09-16-community-voting.md

 ## Voting power

-Your votes weigh depending on the _voting power_ of your account.
-Each account’s voting power is determined based on three sources of power.
+The weight of your votes depend on the _voting power_ of your account.
+Each account’s voting power is determined by three sources of power.

 - **Wrapped MANA**: MANA that is converted to _WMANA_, and is temporarily held by the governance contract.
-For each unit of WMANA that you hold, you get 1 voting power unit.
+For each unit of WMANA that you hold, you get one (1) voting power unit.
-- **LAND parcels**: 2000 voting power unit per parcel.
+- **LAND parcels**: 2000 voting power units per parcel.
-- **Estates**: 2000 voting power unit per parcel in each estate.
+- **Estates**: 2000 voting power units per parcel in each estate.

 For these tokens to contribute to your voting power, you need to own them in the Ethereum address you’re voting with.
 In the case of LAND and Estate tokens, you also need to register them for voting.

-> Note: You need to be the owner of the LAND or Estate tokens, holding a role over them is not valid for voting.
+> Note: You need to be the owner of the LAND or Estate tokens.
+Holding a role over them is not valid for voting.

 Any changes to your voting power are only valid for proposals that are created or that move forward after that change.
 If you wrap MANA to increase your voting power while a proposal is already open, voting on that proposal will only reflect the voting power you had at the time that the voting started.
 If the proposal then transitions to the next voting stage, you will be able to use your updated voting power on the next stage.